blee00/The-Latest/README.md

 To provide users with the latest scoop; globalization has brought the world closer, making the stage smaller than ever.
 With a more connected world that changes quickly, it's important to stay in the loop with developments across the globe.

 ## API:
 The API I will be using is from newsapi.org.
-Here is a sample snippet of JSON:
+Here is a link to relevant documentation: https://newsapi.org/docs/endpoints/top-headlines

 ## API SNIPPET:
 GET https://newsapi.org/v2/top-headlines?country=us&category=science&apikey=788f135045164f3ea26f71450c56861a